Is Sundae right for you? | Pros and cons | How it works | Sundae reviews | Top alternatives | Sundae for investors

 What is Sundae real estate?

 Sundae is an online marketplace where home sellers can get competing cash offers from investors.
-These investors purchase homes as is (i.e., in whatever condition theyβre in).
+Selling to an investor allows you to sell your house as is (i.e., in whatever condition its in) and close in as few as 1–2 weeks.

-Sundae could be a good option if you're under pressure to sell and need the cash quickly.
+Sundae could be a good option if you're strapped for cash and need to sell your house quickly.

 You won't pay any out-of-pocket fees when you sell to a Sundae investor.
 The investors pay the platform fees, closing costs, and repairs.
 However, Sundae deducts an admin fee from the winning bid amount, so you won't get the full amount the buyer offers.